Graphic design

 Although I described it as a cube with corners missing, in fact I came upon the shape with an assembly of square-sectioned rods in the proportion 3:1.
 This produces the basic unit seen to the right and which can be produced in a basic and mirrored form.
 The interesting thing to me was that in putting two together the cube is formed with a small hollow space in its centre.

-In assembling the basic blocks, there is an interesting effect in being aware of the internal space which is not visible in the assembled cubed section.
-This means that there is more to visualise and explore for those playing with the units.
+In assembling the basic blocks, there is an interesting effect created by the ability to see the central, internal space which is not visible in the assembled square cubed section.
+As a consequence there is more to visualise and explore for those playing with the units, which means that not only are the eyes but the fingers able to explore the blocks in more detail.
 I also made a set of them from painted hollow tubes which gave an added interest to the volumes as you can see from the comparison drawing above.

 From a structural point of view there is a far smaller point of contact between the tubes which makes this junction very important.
 Depending on the scale of the construction a careful decision must be taken on glues or mechanical fixings.